takoikatakotako/en.swiswiswift.com/content/post/2018-05-24/index.md

 +++
-title = "Asset CatalogでColor Setを使って色を管理する" url = "2018-05-24"
-date = "2018-05-24"
-description = "Asset CatalogでColor Setを使って色を管理する" tags = [
+title = "Using Color Set to manage colors in Asset Catalog" url = "2018-05-24" date = "2018-05-24" description = "Using Color Set to manage colors in Asset Catalog" tags = [
     "iOS",
 ]